Cognitive behavioral therapy for insomnia: Alternative treatment options

-There are some therapies that can be applied complementary to CBT-I or as an alternative.
-Acupuncture, tai chi, hypnosis, and electrosleep therapy are just a few options.
-Exercise can also be a helpful addition to the patient's life.
-These approaches are not validated as extensively by empirical research, but may still provide a valuable contribution to the clinical practice.
+Some therapies can be applied as complementary or as an alternative to CBT-I.

-Acceptance and mindfulness techniques might be a good addition to conventional insomnia treatment.
-Particularly, insomnia patients might benefit from concepts such as acceptance and cognitive defusion.
-In case of insomnia this would mean nonjudgmental acceptance of fluctuations in the ability to fall asleep and sleep-interfering thoughts and feelings, as well as cognitive detachment from dysfunctional beliefs and automatic thoughts.
-Research suggests that acceptance and commitment therapy might even be effective in patients not responding to CBT-I.
+Acceptance and mindfulness techniques can be used in addition to CBT-I, as some insomnia patients can benefit from concepts such as acceptance and cognitive defusion.
+In the case of insomnia, this would mean nonjudgmental acceptance of fluctuations in the ability to fall asleep and sleep-interfering thoughts and feelings, as well as cognitive detachment from dysfunctional beliefs and automatic thoughts.
+A 2014 study suggests that acceptance and commitment therapy might even be effective in patients not responding to CBT-I.

-Biofeedback has been shown to be an effective treatment for insomnia and is listed in the American Academy of Sleep Medicine treatment guidelines.
+Biofeedback is an effective treatment for insomnia and is listed in the American Academy of Sleep Medicine treatment guidelines.
 This form of therapy includes visual or auditory feedback of e.g. EEG or EMG activity.
 This can help insomnia patients to control their physiological arousal.

-Researchers have also recently begun re-exploring the utility of the individual components of CBT-I, when delivered as monotherapies or multi-component therapies without cognitive therapy.
-A 2023 systematic review by McLaren et al. demonstrated that Stimulus Control and Sleep Restriction are effective treatment options for insomnia in older adults.
-As well as indicating that when combined, they generate improvements with a magnitude similar to that of full CBT-I, in as little as two therapeutic sessions.
+There has also been research into the utility of the individual components of CBT-I when delivered as monotherapies or multi-component therapies without cognitive therapy.
+A 2023 systematic review demonstrated that just stimulus control and sleep restriction are effective treatment options for insomnia in older adults.
+It also indicated that when combined, they generate improvements with a magnitude similar to that of full CBT-I, in as little as two therapeutic sessions.